MichalMrena/DecisionDiagrams/README.md

 auto x0 = m.just_var(0);
 auto x4 = m.just_var(4);
 ```
 Useful trick for creating diagram for a variable is to create a reference to the manager with name `x`.
-Manager overloads the `operator()` that does the same thing as `just_var`.
+Manager defines an `operator()` that does the same thing as `just_var`.
 ```C++
 auto& x = m;
 auto x1 = x(1);